solo-io/workshops/TROUBLESHOOTING.md

 ssh-keygen -R 35.232.102.15
 ```

-Check that you have the lab ssk_key added
+Check that you have the lab ssh_key added
 ```
 ssh-add -L
 ```